CX-0010 Business Partner Number v2.2.1

 The Business Partner Data Management (BPDM) is a distributed service-based system, composed of a set of dedicated services, that simultaneously serve multiple stakeholders.
 It is based on a central data pool of business partners, which is consistent with the overall design principles of Catena-X. The main target is to create business partner data records (such as customer/supplier) with a high quality and currentness, to provide other processes with these data.
 This results in less rework and adjustment due to better master data quality which ultimately leads to an overall cost reduction for participating companies.
 Additionally, Value Added Services shall be offered to enrich those business partner data sets even further and give additional information or warnings about the business partners.
 Getting a 360° view on your business partners also helps with reducing costs and achieving process excellence because better decisions can be made.

-This standard defines the issuance, structure, and lifecycle of BPNs.
+This standard defines the issuance process, structure, and lifecycle of BPNs.
 It also defines what types of BPNs there are and how they are linked to each other.

 1. INTRODUCTION